-- Discussions at recent international standards meetings make it clear that medical device cybersecurity standards will be started next year.
-The exact form of these standards is not yet determined, but will be decided in 2017.
-Standards addressed to manufacturers may include development process, development risk management and post-market process.
-Proposals being considered (as of April 2017) include: - Guideline for authentication framework of the networked smart healthcare devices - Application of privacy management to Personal Health Information - Product life cycle activities for product security - Work on a new Technical Report on cloud considerations for health information security and privacy has begun.
+- not invent specific activities, but refer to IEC to 62443-4-1 and standards from NIST, OWASP, JTC1 Approval to start work on the standard is expected in the first half of 2018. - Work on a new Technical Report on cloud considerations for health information security and privacy has begun.
 This Technical Report (ISO TR 21332) presents an overview of health specific security and privacy requirements for a cloud computing environment. - A proposal to begin work on a new standard in the area of environmental design has been approved.
 Work will begin on IEC 63120 ED1 Environmental conscious design of medical electrical equipment Particular requirements for refurbishment of medical electrical equipment and systems, for re-use of parts, for a management of critical or hazardous substances contained in medical electrical equipment and systems and for a closed loop Business-to-Business take back system with a first draft expected in early 2018 and publication planned for 2020.
 The rationale for this standard is that eco-design regulations require manufacturers on a global basis to decrease the environmental impact of their products.
 Globally many regulators have adopted ambitious Circular Economy plans, which include revised legislative proposals on waste to stimulate the transition towards a circular economy which is intended to boost competitiveness, foster sustainable economic growth and generate new jobs.
-By setting internationally accepted standards, manufacturers do not have to navigate through multiple national regulations when launching their products on the market.

-- Many system and software engineering standards continue to be developed or revised.
+By setting internationally accepted standards, manufacturers do not have to navigate through multiple national regulations when launching their products on the market. - Many system and software engineering standards continue to be developed or revised.
 These standards are not used in medical device regulation, but may be useful to use as guidance to provide evidence that state of the art process and practices were used in developing a medical device. - AAMI is working on a standard for classifying software defects in health software.
 A committee draft for vote was circulated in April. - CEN will begin work on a new technical specification for health apps.
 This European Technical Specification will provide a set of requirements for developers of health and wellness apps, intending to meet the needs of health care professionals, patients, carers and the wider public.
 It will include a set of quality criteria and cover the app project life cycle, through the development, testing, releasing and updating of an app, including native, hybrid and web based apps, those apps associated with wearable, ambient and other health equipment and apps that are linked to other apps.
 It will also address fitness for purpose and the monitoring of usage.
-This new work will be based on BSI PAS 277 and will be developed in such a way that it may be incorporated into the 82304 series by ISO and IEC.
+This new work will be based on BSI PAS 277 and will be developed in such a way that it may be incorporated into the 82304 series by ISO and IEC. - NIST has circulated a draft revision of its Framework for Improving Critical Infrastructure Cybersecurity for comments.
+Version 1.1 of the Cybersecurity Framework refines, clarifies, and enhances Version 1.0 issued in February 2014.

-Standards Navigator New Documents in September 2017
+Standards Navigator New Documents in November and December 2017